Coface Global Solutions For Multi-National Companies

 - Communication support for your credit management

 DELIVERING A VALUABLE SERVICE…

 A Japanese holding company operates a worldwide electronic goods trading activity.
 It consists of 35 subsidiaries and approximately 100 sales offices.

-The holding company implements a decentralised policy which allows its subsidiaries to purchase its own credit insurance policy.
+The holding company implements a decentralized policy which allows its subsidiaries to purchase its own credit insurance policy.
 Six months ago, the Chief Financial Officer of the holding company was introduced to “Coface Global Solutions” program which three of its subsidiaries were using.
 Very interested in the data available on the customer portfolio provided by its “CGS Dashboard”, the Chief Financial Officer decided to conduct a global review of credit insurance.
 This review found that by increasing its expenditure by 23%, the company could cover 100% of its sales instead of just 56% as was previously the case.